Iron Eyes Cody: Career

 Cody began acting in the late 1920s.
 He worked in film and television until his death.
 Cody claimed his father was Cherokee and his mother Cree, also naming several different tribes, and frequently changing his claimed place of birth.
 To those unfamiliar with Indigenous American or First Nations cultures and people, he gave the appearance of living as if he were Native American, fulfilling the stereotypical expectations by wearing his film wardrobe as daily clothing—including braided wig, fringed leathers and beaded moccasins—at least when photographers were visiting, and in other ways continuing to play the same Hollywood-scripted roles off-screen as well as on.

 He appeared in more than 200 films, including The Big Trail (1930), with John Wayne; The Scarlet Letter (1934), with Colleen Moore; Sitting Bull (1954), as Crazy Horse; The Light in the Forest (1958) as Cuyloga; The Great Sioux Massacre (1965), with Joseph Cotten; Nevada Smith (1966), with Steve McQueen; A Man Called Horse (1970), with Richard Harris; and Ernest Goes to Camp (1987) as Chief St. Cloud, with Jim Varney.

 He also appeared in over a hundred television programs.
 In 1953, he appeared twice in Duncan Renaldo's syndicated television series, The Cisco Kid as Chief Sky Eagle.
 He guest starred on the NBC western series, The Restless Gun, starring John Payne, and The Tall Man, with Barry Sullivan and Clu Gulager.
 In 1961, he played the title role in "The Burying of Sammy Hart" on the ABC western series, The Rebel, starring Nick Adams.
 A close friend of Walt Disney, Cody appeared in a Disney studio serial titled The First Americans, and in episodes of The Mountain Man, Davy Crockett and Daniel Boone.
-In 1964 Cody appeared as Chief Black Feather on The Virginian in the episode "The Intruders."
-He also appeared in a 1974 episode of Mister Rogers' Neighborhood featuring Native American dancers.
+In 1964 Cody appeared as Chief Black Feather on The Virginian episode "The Intruders".
+He played Seeba in S8 E26 "The Jarbo Pierce Story" on Wagon Train, 1965.

 Cody was widely seen as the "Crying Indian" in the "Keep America Beautiful" public service announcements (PSA) in the early 1970s.
-The environmental commercial, first aired on Earth Day in 1971, depicted Cody in costume, shedding a tear after trash is thrown from the window of a car and it lands at his feet.
+The environmental commercial, first aired on Earth Day in 1971, depicted Cody in a Plains Indians/Hollywood Indian-style costume, shedding a tear after trash is thrown from the window of a car and it lands at his feet.
 The announcer, William Conrad, says: "People start pollution; people can stop it."
 The ad won two Clio awards, incited a frenzy of community involvement, and "helped reduce litter by 88% across 38 states", according to one reliable source.
-Cody was a participant in the documentary series Hollywood (1980), where he discussed early Western filmmaker William S. Hart's use of Native American Sign Language.
+Cody was a participant in the documentary series Hollywood (1980), where he discussed early Western filmmaker William S. Hart's use of Plains Indian Sign Language.

 The Joni Mitchell song "Lakota", from the 1988 album, Chalk Mark in a Rainstorm, features Cody's chanting.
-He made a cameo appearance in the 1990 film Spirit of '76.
+He made a cameo appearance in the 1990 film The Spirit of '76.